RGeeK9323/Splatoon-Plugin/README.md

 ![banner](https://user-images.githubusercontent.com/63604225/153875345-cbe58883-a297-4842-beae-7b05286e0340.png)

 ## Description
+### THIS ISN'T AN HOMEBREW, you can modify the cheats while you play, hence the name "plugin".
 This is a plugin for Wii U that allow you to enable/disable cheats codes for Splatoon.

 ## Usage